-Assign a Managed Service Identity (MSI) access to a resource using PowerShell
+Assign a managed identity access to a resource using PowerShell

-Once you've configured an Azure resource with an MSI, you can give the MSI access to another resource, just like any security principal.
-This example shows you how to give an Azure virtual machine's MSI access to an Azure storage account, using PowerShell.
+Once you've configured an Azure resource with a managed identity, you can give the managed identity access to another resource, just like any security principal.
+This example shows you how to give an Azure virtual machine's managed identity access to an Azure storage account using PowerShell.

-Also, install Azure PowerShell version 4.3.1 if you haven't already.
+- Install the latest version of Azure PowerShell if you haven't already.

-Use RBAC to assign the MSI access to another resource
+Use RBAC to assign a managed identity access to another resource

-After you've enabled MSI on an Azure resource, such as an Azure VM:
+After you've enabled managed identity on an Azure resource, such as an Azure VM:

 Sign in to Azure using the

-Connect-AzureRmAccountcmdlet.
-Use an account that is associated with the Azure subscription under which you have configured the MSI:
+Connect-AzAccountcmdlet.
+Use an account that is associated with the Azure subscription under which you have configured the managed identity:

-$spID = (Get-AzureRMVM -ResourceGroupName myRG -Name myVM).identity.principalid New-AzureRmRoleAssignment -ObjectId $spID -RoleDefinitionName "Reader" -Scope "/subscriptions/<mySubscriptionID>/resourceGroups/<myResourceGroup>/providers/Microsoft.Storage/storageAccounts/<myStorageAcct>"
+$spID = (Get-AzVM -ResourceGroupName myRG -Name myVM).identity.principalid New-AzRoleAssignment -ObjectId $spID -RoleDefinitionName "Reader" -Scope "/subscriptions/<mySubscriptionID>/resourceGroups/<myResourceGroup>/providers/Microsoft.Storage/storageAccounts/<myStorageAcct>"

-- To enable MSI on an Azure VM, see Configure an Azure VM Managed Service Identity (MSI) using PowerShell.
+- To enable managed identity on an Azure VM, see Configure managed identities for Azure resources on an Azure VM using PowerShell.